 The work of Health and Wellbeing is focused on prevention and early intervention to improve the overall health and wellbeing of the population.
 Health and Wellbeing works closely with community and acute planning teams and operational functions to support and embed health and wellbeing in the health service (see Figure 2).

-Figure 2: Organisational structure of HSE Health and Wellbeing Division number of Healthy Ireland plans in CHOs and in seven Hospital Groups number of My Options calls received
+Figure 2: Organisational structure of HSE Health and Wellbeing Division number of Healthy Ireland plans in CHOs number of Healthy Ireland plans in Hospital Groups number of MyOptions calls received

 Key achievements in 2021